jberenike/CulturesConflictModernity-/README.md

 - (you can also access Voyant directly: https://voyant-tools.org/, for example when you wish to upload to analyze multiple texts simultaneously).

 ### A superuseful application in teaching German L2
-- one application of both DiaCollo and Voyant is to explore the meaning of new words the students learn.
+- one application of both DiaCollo and Voyant is to explore the meaning of new words the students learn, for example, "Krise" or "anzapfen".
-- here, the KEYWORD IN CONTEXT function reveals the keyword in its multiple textual contexts in the chosen corpus.
+- to this aim, the KEYWORD IN CONTEXT function will reveal the search term in its multiple textual contexts.
 Through this, different shades of meaning become visible and can be compared.
+- the corpora can be the larger collections from the DWDS (DiaCollo) or any text or collection of texts determined by the course (if available in TextGrid, see above).
+- How it works -->
-- in __DiaCollo__, you can enter a term like "Krise" or one like "anzapfen", and with the "cloud" function first of all look at its meaning in discourse through time.
-As the tutorial explains, the students will be able to choose from different reference corpora and look at the cooccurring terms.
-By clicking on the word cloud terms, more information about frequency becomes available.
-Most important for our means is the button called __"search:	KWIC"__: it depicts the search term with its left and right neighbors in specific instances.
+- in __DiaCollo__, you can enter a term like "Krise" or one like "anzapfen".
+The "cloud" function will show the term and its signifcant co-occurent terms through time (see tutorial).
+In order to go to the KWIC, the students have to click directly on the terms represented in the word cloud, so a box with more information about frequency opens up.
+Within the box, click the button called __"search:	KWIC"__: this will reveal instances of the search term with its left and right neighbors.
 - in __Voyant__ the KWIC function can be found at the lower right side of the graphical user interface: the __"contexts"__ tool.
 Any term of interest can be entered (at the bottom of the "contexts" tool, and its left and right neighbors be revealed.

 ## My students' (research-oriented) digital learning documented online